-Policy for Behaviour and Relationships
+Policy for Behaviour, Relationships and Anti-Bullying

-At Redhill Primary Academy, we aim to create a welcoming and safe learning environment, in which everyone can be successful, by developing a consistent approach across the school which all children know and understand.
-Thus, creating an atmosphere where social, moral, spiritual and cultural values are learnt and developed.
-We want every child to have a sense of belonging to our school community - irrespective of their individual needs, background or culture.
-Through this approach, we hope that all children will be given the best opportunity to achieve positive outcomes throughout their time at Redhill (as referenced in Telford and Wrekin Belonging Strategy, April 2019).
+At Redhill Primary Academy and Thomas Telford Primary Free School we believe that every member of each school's community deserves to feel valued, respected, and safe.
+We want every child to have a sense of belonging in our school community - irrespective of their individual needs, background or culture.
+Through this approach, we hope that all children will be given the best opportunity to achieve positive outcomes throughout their time at our schools (as referenced in Telford and Wrekin Belonging Strategy, April 2019).